Probing the minimal $U(1)_X$ model at future electron-positron colliders via the fermion pair-production channel: The Model

-The scalar fields $H$ and $\Phi$ can be approximated separately in the analysis of the scalar potential in the limit of $\lambda^\prime$ to be very small \cite{Iso:2009ss,Iso:2009nw,Iso:2012jn,Das:2015nwk,Oda:2015gna,Wang:2015sxe,Das:2019pua}.
-After the breaking of the electroweak and the U$(1)_X$ gauge symmetries the scalar fields $H$ and $\Phi$ potentially develop their vacuum expectation values
+In the limit of small $\lambda^\prime$, the mixing between the scalar fields $H$ and $\Phi$ is negligible, so they can be analyzed separately~\cite{Das:2015nwk,Das:2016zue}.
+After the electroweak and $U(1)_X$ symmetry breaking the scalar fields $H$ and $\Phi$ develop their vacuum expectation values (VEVs)